 You will need to maintain your aquaponic system by testing the water, changing the water, and checking your equipment, but your fish will also need some maintenance.

 Some fish are difficult to care for whereas others are relatively easier.
 Your fish may fall ill or experience bullying, resulting in you having to administer medication to your fish or put your fish in isolation.

 Fish are cold-blooded animals – they take on the temperature of the water in which they live, so temperature plays a very important role.
 The water temperature requirements of fish depend on their natural climate.

-For example, fish originating in the lake waters of Africa such as tilapia have evolved to thrive in warm water (above 70oF), whereas fish originating in streams of North America such as trout have evolved to thrive in cold water (55oF and below).
-So, when choosing your fish, you should be mindful about what water temperature you will be able to provide.
+For example, fish originating in the lake waters of Africa, such as tilapia, have evolved to thrive in warm water (above 70oF), whereas fish originating in streams of North America, such as trout, have evolved to thrive in cold water (55oF and below).
+So, when choosing your fish, you should be mindful of what water temperature you can provide.

 The fish and plants you select for your aquaponic system should also have similar needs in terms of temperature.
 The closer they match, the higher the chances of success of your aquaponic system.